 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-Note: This course is part of the Food & Sustainability Studies curriculum.
+Note: This course is an “optional course” of the Food & Sustainability Studies curriculum.
 It may be taken individually.
 You do not have to be enrolled in the Food Studies Program to take this course.
-However, during initial enrollments, priority will be given to students participating directly in the Food & Sustainability Studies Program.
+However, priority will be given to students participating directly in the Food & Sustainability Studies Program during initial enrollments.

 This course explores the business and marketing of wine, with specific focus on U.S. markets.
 Topics include not only the business of production, distribution and sale of wine, but also wine-related industries in the areas of marketing, journalism, and entertainment, and how these businesses have expanded continually in recent years.
 This course includes business simulations, where you will produce a start-up or marketing project.
 Over the course of the semester, you will work closely with a local vineyard, assisting them in creating a marketing plan for an existing wine into U.S. markets.

 - understand the trading dynamics of Italian wines towards U.S. markets;